Raine Group arrives in big way as Softbank's adviser

 Sources said Sine is more active on the advisory side of the bank while Ravitch is more active on the investing side - he is responsible for Raine’s investment in media company Vice, for instance.
 While at Goldman Sachs, Ravitch worked on the launch of the YES Network and The Weinstein Company, the movie studio founded by Harvey and Bob Weinstein after they left Miramax.

-Reporting By Nadia Damouni and Peter Lauria in New York and Nathan Layne in Tokyo; Editing by Andrew Hay, Steve Orlofsky and Richard Pullin
+Reporting By Nadia Damouni and Peter Lauria; Editing by Andrew Hay and Steve Orlofsky